-Peter Grosskopf assumed the role of CEO of the Corporation in September 2010.
-Mr. Grosskopf has over 30 years of experience in the financial services industry and an extensive background as an advisor and underwriter to companies in a wide variety of sectors.
-In addition to his role at the Corporation, he also serves as CEO, Managing Director and a director of SRLC, CEO of Sprott Consulting GP Inc. and President and a director of Sprott Consulting LP ("SCLP").
-Prior to joining the Corporation, he was President of Cormark Securities Inc. ("Cormark").
-Over the course of his career, Mr. Grosskopf has established a track record of successfully building and growing businesses.
-Prior to joining Cormark, Mr. Grosskopf was one of the co-founders of Newcrest Capital Inc., which was acquired by the TD Bank Financial Group in 2000.
-Mr. Grosskopf is a CFA® charterholder, holds the ICD.D designation and earned an Honours Degree in Business Administration and a Masters of Business Administration, both from the Richard Ivey School of Business at the University of Western Ontario.
+Peter Grosskopf is the Chief Executive Officer of the Corporation and has more than 30 years of experience in the financial services industry.
+At Sprott, he is responsible for strategy and managing the firm's private resource investment businesses.
+His career includes a long tenure in investment banking, where he managed many strategic and underwriting transactions for companies in a variety of sectors.
+Prior to joining Sprott, Mr. Grosskopf was President of Cormark Securities Inc. He has a track record of building and growing successful businesses including Newcrest Capital Inc. (as one of its co-founders) which was acquired by the TD Bank Financial Group in 2000.
+Mr. Grosskopf is a CFA® charterholder and earned an Honours Degree in Business Administration and a Masters of Business Administration from the Richard Ivey School of Business at the University of Western Ontario.